In their classic Your Money or Your Life, Joe Dominguez and Vicki Robin argue that the relationship between spending and happiness is non-linear.

 For many people who achieve Financial Independence, “what next?” is a new career.
 Or maybe even the same career.

 “When we get home,” Kim said, “I think you should get a job, even if it's just a few hours a day at Starbucks.”
 I agreed that seemed like an excellent idea.
-Since then, obviously, I've started Money Boss.
-Now I have work and purpose again — the same work and purpose that gave my life meaning before.
+Instead, I started Money Boss while on the road.
+That gave me work and purpose again — the same work and purpose that gave my life meaning before.
 (Now, of course, Money Boss has been folded into Get Rich Slowly.
 In fact, this article originally appeared on Money Boss more than three years ago!)

 Or there's Jacob from Early Retirement Extreme.
 After reaching Financial Independence at age 33, he spent four years pursuing hobbies like sailing, bicycle repair, and writing.
 Then, at age 37, Jacob un-retired for a few years.